Modules

 isAsciiLower checks whether a character is ASCII and lower-case.

 All these predicates have a type signature of Char -> Bool.
 Most of the time you'll use this to filter out strings or something like that.
-For instance, let's say we're making a program that takes a username and the username can only be comprised of alphanumeric characters.
+For instance, let's say we're making a program that takes a username and the username can only be composed of alphanumeric characters.
 We can use the Data.List function all in combination with the Data.Char predicates to determine if the username is alright.

 ghci> all isAlphaNum "bobby283"